Last updated on December 19, 2025

 Skyclave Apparition

-Skyclave Apparition is a powerful spell that can remove any nonland, nontoken permanent with a converted mana cost of four or less for three mana.
+One of the best white ETB cards, Skyclave Apparition is a powerful 3-drop that can remove any nonland, nontoken permanent with a mana value of 4 or less.
 This allows you to target various valuable cards like Smothering Tithe or Rhystic Study in Commander.
-It also sees its fair share of playability in Pioneer/Modern and Legacy, and it was a staple of white decks when it was in Standard.
+It also sees its fair share of play in Pioneer/Modern and Legacy, and it was a staple of white decks when it was in Standard.

 Generous Gift